Campus Life Beyond the Classroom

 The Student Bar Association aims to promote academic excellence, professional growth and goodwill among students.
 Members act as a forum for interaction and communication between the students and the faculty, administration, trustees, alumni and the community.
 The SBA ensures efficient and effective use of student money and resources by sponsoring various academic and non-academic extracurricular programs and activities for the student body.

-Groups such as the Taiwanese Student Association, Black Law Students Association, the J. Reuben Clark Law Society, Lambda Law, and Hillel enable students to connect with one another through shared experiences and identities.
+Groups such as the Chinese and Taiwanese Students Association, Black Law Students Association, the J. Reuben Clark Law Society, Lambda Law, and Hillel enable students to connect with one another through shared experiences and identities.
 Browse their individual pages to learn more about these organizations.

 Also read about the Public Interest Coalition, a student organization open to all students.
 It provides meaningful social justice experiences for UNH Law and the local community.